ettorezamponi/RAMSES-Reusability/README.md

 	Once you have created your configuration repository, generate a GitHub personal access token to grant the _Managed System_ the permission to push data on your repository.
 You 		can do so by following [this 	guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-   	At this point, enter your configuration repo and access token into the script's two initial variables:
+   	At this point, enter your configuration repo and access token into the "ready-to-use" [script](/bash_scripts/execute/SETUP_ICSE.sh)'s two initial variables:

    	```
    	export GITHUB_REPOSITORY_URL = ...